JCSDA/jedi-docs/docs/developer/jedi_environment/singularity.rst

   singularity --version

-**To use the JEDI container, you'll need Singularity version 3.0 or later.**  If an up-to-date version of Singularity is already installed on your system, you can skip ahead to :ref:`Building the JEDI Environment <build_env>`.
+**To use the JEDI container, you'll need Singularity version 3.0 or later.**  If an up-to-date version of Singularity is already installed on your system, you can skip ahead to :ref:`Using the JEDI Singularity Container <build_env>`.

 If an up-to-date version is not available, then you can ask your system administrator to install or update it.
 Alternatively, if you have root privileges, then you can install it yourself as described in the remainder of this section.
 If Singularity is not installed and if you cannot install it because you do not have root privileges, then we recommend that you use :doc:`charliecloud` instead.
 Root privileges are not needed to install and use the JEDI Charliecloud container and it provides the same software libraries as the Singularity container.